Save on Pinterest

 Dryer

-The average cost to repair a clothes dryer is $209, while a new washer/dryer combo from LG, one of the most reliable brands of dryers according to the Puls report, costs about $1,000 to $2,000 and can last more than a decade.
-Arm yourself with these key mistakes to avoid when doing laundry to help extend your dryer’s life.
+The average cost to repair a clothes dryer is $209, while a new washer/dryer combo from LG, one of the most reliable brands of dryers according to the Puls report, costs about $800 to $1,600 and can last over a decade.
+Arm yourself with these key tips on how to do laundry.

 Shop Now